Actify

 Live Session Invite

-⚡ [Activity Name] — [Day] at [Time] ([Timezone]) What: [One sentence] How long: [15–30] minutes (hard stop) Where: [Video link] Cameras: Totally optional Can't make it?
-We'll post highlights in #[channel] after.
-No RSVP needed.
-Just drop in.
+⚡ [Activity Name] — [Day] at [Time] ([Timezone]) [One sentence on what it is] How long: [15–30] min, hard stop Where: [Video link] Cameras: totally optional Can't make it?
+We'll drop highlights in #[channel] after — or join the async version.
+No RSVP, just show up.

-Remote Culture Budget Request
+Remote Culture Budget Ask

-Monthly Virtual Engagement Report
+Monthly Virtual Engagement Recap

-📊 Virtual Team Engagement — [Month] • Async activities run: [N] • Average thread participation: [N] / [Team size] ([X]%) • Live session attendance: [N] ([X]%) • Most active prompt: [Topic] ([N] responses) • Timezone coverage: [X] regions participating Trend: [Improving/Stable/Needs adjustment] Next month: [What's planned] Cost: $[X] total ($[Y]/person).
+📊 Virtual Team Engagement — [Month] • Async activities: [N] • Thread participation: [N] / [Team size] ([X]%) • Live session attendance: [N] ([X]%) • Most popular prompt: [Topic] ([N] responses) • Timezone coverage: [X] regions Trend: [Improving / Stable / Needs adjustment] Next month: [What's planned] Cost: $[X] total ($[Y]/person).

 Expected Results